 Unfortunately, Clarita’s growing notoriety eventually forced her to leave Manila to get away from all the attention that was focused on her.

 This deliverance was significant because it marked a dramatic change in the Philippine’s response to the gospel.
-Sumrall said, “150,000 people experienced salvation because of this great miracle….From that day the Philipines has had revival.”
+Sumrall said, “150,000 people experienced salvation because of this great miracle….From that day the Philippines has had revival.”

 Sumrall added, “This was the miracle that opened the hearts of the people of Manila to the full gospel and prepared the way for the great revivals which followed.”